-Optimize the existing setup.
+Optimize the existing setup

-Improve employee's work habits.
+Improve work habits

 Theresa M., a receptionist, was experiencing low back pain during her shift.
 Although her workstation setup was ergonomically correct, it was observed that she bent over frequently to obtain charts from a lower shelf.
 After identifying this repetitive task, simple modifications were made to her workspace and work habits.
 The charts were relocated to a waist height shelf, and she was educated on the use of correct body mechanics to prevent further injury.